The Durian Roundabout

 Kampot is a popular tourist destination and offers a great deal to do.
 The town is famous for its historic sites like the Kampot Chams, which feature beautiful views of the Gulf, as well as waterfalls and rivers.
 For a more rural setting, visitors can explore Kandal Village or Daun Penh district.

-In town there are plenty of things to do, but if you’re looking for a break from all the hustle and bustle, head to Wat Nokor district which is just outside of town.
+In town there are plenty of things to do, but if you're looking for a break from all the hustle and bustle, head to Wat Nokor district which is just outside of town.
 There you will find some lovely temples that offer peaceful escapes from the chaos of the busy city streets.
-One temple in particular is Wat Nokor (waht noh kawr), also known as Bottle Temple because it was constructed from recycled glass bottles imported from France in 1973.
+Discovering one temple in particular is Wat Nokor (wat noh kawr), also known as Bottle Temple because it was constructed from recycled glass bottles imported from France in 1973.

 The Wat Nokor temple has a large Buddha statue made out of broken glass bottles that reflects beautifully with sunlight streaming through the windows.
 It’s worth checking out!